Ovarian cancer

 • Epithelial (stage 1) – usually treated with surgery alone.
 You may be offered chemotherapy after surgery if there is a high risk of the cancer coming back.

 • Epithelial (stages 2, 3 and 4) – usually treated with a combination of surgery and chemotherapy.
 Rarely, radiation therapy is offered.
-New targeted therapy drugs are being offered to people with a BRCA gene fault.
+New targeted therapy drugs are being offered to people with a fault in BRCA or related genes.

 • Stromal cell – usually treated with surgery, sometimes followed by chemotherapy or targeted therapy.